 Constant Attendant Allowance – available for those with a war pension or suffering as a result of an industrial accident

-Local authority payment – This can be used to also help for funding a residential care home, it is a means tested payment service.
+Local authority payment – This can be used to also help for funding a residential care home, it is a means tested payment service, and dependent upon a financial assessment of individual assets.

 Attendance allowance – If there is no Local Authority or NHS funding contribution then you may be eligible for attendance allowance funding.